gardener/gardener/docs/concepts/operator.md

 #### Cert-Management

 The operator can deploy the Gardener [cert-management](https://github.com/gardener/cert-management) component optionally.
 A default issuer has to be specified and will be deployed, too.
 Please note that the `cert-controller-manager` is configured to use `DNSRecords` for ACME DNS challenges on certificate requests.
-A suitable provider extension must be deployed in this case, e.g. using an operator extension resource.
+A suitable provider extension must be deployed in this case, e.g. using an operator `Extension` resource.
 The default issuer must be set at `.spec.runtimeCluster.certManagement.defaultIssuer` either specifying an ACME or CA issuer.

 If the `cert-controller-manager` should make requests to any ACME servers running with self-signed TLS certificates, the related CA can be provided using a secret with data field `bundle.crt` referenced with `.spec.runtimeCluster.certManagement.config.caCertificatesSecretRef`.